This website provides tools for educators to teach about the Holocaust through a range of media.

 - Accommodate personalized learning and multiple learning styles: Primary sources can be experienced in a variety of mediums, accommodating diverse learning styles.
 Oral testimonies may resonate more effectively to auditory learners than written documents.
 Graphic materials (photos, maps, plans, posters) may engage visual learners and physical artefacts may engage tactile learners.
 In this way, primary sources offer the flexibility to include all learners and to personalize learning to best suit student needs and interests.

-Teachers can use the tools and resources provided in the VHEC Collections website to advance the core competencies in the British Columbia curriculum
+Teachers can use the tools and resources provided in the collections website to advance the core competencies in the British Columbia curriculum

 - Creative & Critical Thinking: Students develop cognitive and analytical thinking skills through critically observing, questioning, analyzing and interpreting primary source materials.
 Students use deductive reasoning skills to draw inferences, form conclusions based on the evidence they uncover and construct knowledge by integrating information they have acquired from other sources.

-- Communication: Students independently acquire, apply, interpret and present information using the digital technology of the VHEC Collections website.
-The website's online tools also promote collaboration among students through the use of shared digital media and workspaces.
+- Communication: Students independently acquire, apply, interpret and present information using the digital technology of the collections database.
+The website's online tools also promote collaboration among students through the use of shared digital media and work spaces.

 Many of the key emphases of the curriculum are also supported, including:

-- Digital literacy: The online tools and resources of the VHEC Collections website give students the opportunity to enhance their digital literacy skills, develop user generated content and co-construct meaning as it relates to digital and online technologies.
+- Digital literacy: The online tools and resources of the collections website give students the opportunity to enhance their digital literacy skills, develop user generated content and co-construct meaning as it relates to digital and online technologies.

-- Diverse learning styles: Primary sources in the VHEC Collections can be experienced in a variety of mediums (e.g. oral histories, three-dimensional objects, artworks, graphic representations, photographs and documents) to accommodate diverse learning styles.
+- Diverse learning styles: Primary sources in the VHEC's collections can be experienced in a variety of mediums (e.g. oral histories, three-dimensional objects, artworks, graphic representations, photographs and documents) to accommodate diverse learning styles.

-In addition to the tools and resources featured on this website, the VHEC offers a variety of educational resources for teachers to engage students with the history of the Holocaust:
+In addition to the tools and resources featured on this website, the VHEC offers interactive and virtual school programs for teachers to engage students with the history of the Holocaust.
+Please see vhec.org